luiscachog/ansible-workshops/exercises/ansible_rhel/3.1-execution-environments/README.md

     - name: Obtain the ACLs for /var/www/html directory ansible.posix.acl:
         path: /var/www/html
       register: acl_info
     - name: Print the ACLs obtained for /var/www/html directory ansible.builtin.debug:
-        var: acl_info.acl
+        var: acl_info.acl" > acl-playbook.yml
 ```

-1. Identify the modules that the playbook uses.
+3. Identify the modules that the playbook uses.

 - ansible.posix.acl
 - ansible.builtin.debug

-To successfully run the prebuilt playbook, you need the `ansible.posix.acl` module, which is part of the `ansible.posix` Ansible Content Collection in the Execution Environment Image.
+To successfully run the playbook, you need the `ansible.posix.acl` module, which is part of the `ansible.posix` Ansible Content Collection in the Execution Environment.

-2. Find the automation execution environment that already includes the `ansible.posix` Ansible Content Collection.

 > **NOTE**
 >